 Health Insurance Basics

-The “Affordable Care Act” better known as “Obamacare” has made drastic changes to health insurance, especially the changes which take effect on 1/1/14.
-Rates will now be based on your age, geographic location, and smoking status.
+The “Affordable Care Act” better known as “Obamacare” has made drastic changes to health insurance.
+Rates are now be based on your age, geographic location, and smoking status.
 Current or previous health conditions will no longer affect rates.
 In addition, those with household incomes below 400% of poverty level may qualify for government subsidies and cost sharing benefits.

 Some of what you will find in Individual health insurance policies will include ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.
 You can also expect that you will no longer have separate deductibles for prescription drugs and maternity expenses.
 In short, individual plans will generally be much better than anything available previously.